shanhunf/shanhunf.github.io/README.md

 ```
 http://localhost:4321
 ```
 You should see the Search Records page with rock/pop albums preloaded from the iTunes API.
+The collection starts empty and the preloaded albums on the Search page are just search results, not saved records.
 Try searching for an artist, adding albums to your collection, and logging a listen to see the stats page populate.

 ## Project Structure